2023IEMOliveira/MXene-database/README.md

 # MXene-database
-# The AFT framework and MXene database
+The AFT framework and MXene database

+# Illustration:
-# All structures and Efa data are contained in the .rar file
+All structures and Efa data are contained in the .rar file

-# Folder "1x1basemodel" and "2x2basemodel" are the well-trained models for predicting the data sets (.json) in the .rar file.
+Folder "1x1basemodel" and "2x2basemodel" are the well-trained models for predicting the data sets (.json) in the .rar file.

-# Folder "MXene1X1*" to "MXene4X4*" includes all the structure mentioned in our paper.
+Folder "MXene1X1*" to "MXene4X4*" includes all the structure mentioned in our paper.

 # Here is a simple example for testing
 ```